Medical-Image-Analysis-Laboratory/fetmrqc/README.md

 ```
 and enter into the directory.
 Create a conda environment using `conda create -f environment.yml `

-Then, download and install [MONAIfbs](https://github.com/gift-surg/MONAIfbs/tree/main): clone the repository, go into the repository and install it using `python -m pip install -e .`
+Download and install [MONAIfbs](https://github.com/gift-surg/MONAIfbs/tree/main): clone the repository, go into the repository and install it using `python -m pip install -e .`

+Download the checkpoint `pytorch.ckpt` from [fetal_IQA](https://github.com/daviddmc/fetal-IQA) at [https://zenodo.org/record/7368570].
+Rename it to `fetal_IQA_pytorch.ckpt` and put it into `fetal_brain_qc/models`.

 Finally, move back to the `fetal_brain_qc` repository and install `fetal_brain_qc` using `python -m pip install -e .`